astronomer/docs/astro/best-practices/deploy-with-api.md

    :::

-4. Upload the tar file by making a `PUT` call using the `dagsUploadURL` that you retrieved in Step 2.
+3. Upload the tar file by making a `PUT` call using the `dagsUploadURL` that you retrieved in Step 2.
 In this call, it is mandatory to pass the `x-ms-blob-type` as `BlockBlob`.
 Then, save the `versionID` from the response header.

-5. Using your `DeployId`, make a request to finalize the deploy.
+4. Using your deploy `id`, make a request to finalize the deploy.
 See [Astro API documentation](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/finalize-deploy) for more information about formatting the API request.

    - On `Success`, your DAGs have successfully uploaded and a `versionID` of the DAGs tarball is generated.
 Pass this `versionID` in the requested body to finish your updates.
    - It might take a few minutes for the changes to update in your Deployment.